cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 We describe two high-level functions that map from bit strings to points on an elliptic curve.
 Although these functions have the same interface, the distributions of the points they produce are different.
-The first function is called an injective encoding; the probability distribution of its output is easily distinguished from a uniform distribution of points on the curve.
+The first function is called an nonuniform encoding; the probability distribution of its output is easily distinguished from a uniform distribution of points on the curve.
 The second function behaves as a random oracle; its output is indistinguishable from a uniform distribution of the points on the curve.

--   Injective encoding (encode\_to\_curve).
-This function maps bit strings to points in G. Note that the distribution of the output is not uniform.
+-   Nonuniform encoding (encode\_to\_curve).
+This function maps bit strings to points in G.
+    The distribution of the output is not uniform.

 ~~~
 encode_to_curve(alpha)